Α-Bungarotoxin: Metabolism

 The following section describes the ADME (absorption, distribution, metabolism and excretion) of α-bungarotoxin.
-It is important to note that there is limited information available on the pharmacokinetics of this neurotoxin.
+There is limited information available on the pharmacokinetics of this neurotoxin.
 More research is needed to be able to fully understand the metabolism of this neurotoxin inside the body.

 Absorption: α-bungarotoxin enters the body after envenomation into the bloodstream at the bite site.
 Through the venom, a mixture of proteins and different molecules enter the body.

 Distribution: Once in the bloodstream, α-bungarotoxin circulates throughout the body.
 Its distribution may be influenced by factors such as blood flow, tissue permeability, and the presence of binding proteins.
 Additionally, knowing it binds to nAChRs, it can be predicted where the neurotoxin would be present: neuromuscular junctions, autonomic ganglia, peripheral nerves, and adrenal medulla.
 One of the main locations would be also the central nervous system (CNS), including the brain.
 Specific regions such as the hippocampus, cortex, and basal ganglia contain these receptors.

 Metabolism: The metabolic pathways of this neurotoxins have not been fully understood yet, however, it is thought to be metabolised in the liver.
 Researching venom metabolism is challenging due to the multiple components present in it.
 Toxins that are not bound may undergo elimination through opsonization by the reticuloendothelial system, mainly involving the liver and kidneys, or they may undergo degradation through cellular internalization facilitated by lysosomes.

 Excretion: It is common for proteins and peptides to be excreted via the hepatic and renal pathways.
 In the liver, the amino acids present undergo transamination.
 This way the amino acids are converted into ammonia and keto acids.
 Lastly, these substances are excreted via the kidney.

 However, it is important to take into account that α-bungarotoxin binds irreversibly to the receptors, which would result in a very low metabolic and excretion rate, as most of the neurotoxin would be present at the receptor sites.